kubecost/cost-analyzer-helm-chart/README.md

 While Helm is the [recommended install path](http://kubecost.com/install), these resources (with the default configuration options below) can also be created with the following command:

-`kubectl apply -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/master/kubecost.yaml --namespace kubecost`
+<a name="manifest"></a>`kubectl apply -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/master/kubecost.yaml --namespace kubecost`

 Parameter | Description | Default